luca-bassoricci/gitlab/doc/user/group/iterations/index.md

 1. On the left sidebar, select **Issues > Iterations**.
 1. Select **New iteration cadence**.
 1. Enter the title and description of the iteration cadence.
-1. To manually manage the iteraitons cadence, uncheck the **Enable automatic scheduling** checkbox and skip the next step.
+1. To manually manage the iteration cadence, clear the **Enable automatic scheduling** checkbox and skip the next step.
 1. Complete the required fields to use automatic scheduling.
    - Select the automation start date of the iteration cadence.
 Iterations will be scheduled to begin on the same day of the week as the day of the week of the start date.